01 of 11

 Every one of its 58 rooms was created by different designers from all over the world.
 While all distinctive in appearance, they all make a point of creating an alternative to the 19th-century Viennese ornateness you find in the city's grand hotels.
 Most Alstadt rooms are very modern, with an airy, unfussy feel and a sunny palette.
 You can peek at quite a few rooms in the hotel's online gallery and see the latest artist-design digs in the hotel's style blog, The Muse.

 Altstadt Vienna does not have a full-service restaurant, but does serve breakfast.
 The hotel is very proud of its morning meal, claiming to serve the best bread, butter, and ham in town.

-Altstadt Vienna has a special appeal for younger... visitors who are looking for a place to stay that is more casual and homier than the city's grand hotels.
+Altstadt Vienna has a special appeal... for younger visitors who are looking for a place to stay that is more casual and homier than the city's grand hotels.
 To sweeten this appeal, Altstadt Vienna rooms are priced lower.
 The hotel is very promotionally-minded, with attractive packages and deals.
-(In mud-2017, one such promotion was priced at 318 Euros for two nights).
+(In mid-2017, one such promotion was priced at 318 Euros for two nights).